This article will guide you through the steps of creating your very first automation in Thrive Automator.

 To save all the modifications, click on "Save and finish" from the bottom right side of the workflow canvas:

 This will take you to the page that lists all of your automations.
-However, the one that you have just saved will not be published:
+However, the one that you have just saved will be disabled/inactive:

-In order for the automation flow to start and be available, you will have to publish it.
-You can do so by simply enabling this switch:
+In order for the automation flow to start and be available, you will have to make it active.
+You can do so by simply clicking on this button:

 You can also publish the automation from the top right corner of the page in which you're creating it: